 Getting down on the floor and being still could drive this person crazy!
 They could not do it.
+(I’ve been this person!)
 So I might advise a standing sequence, such as the Moving Mountain.
-This short practice, done for a few minutes, can help settle down the mind-body system.
+This short practice, done for a few minutes, can help settle you down a little at a time.

 Breath that Causes the Mind-Body System to Operate More Effectively

 We breathe automatically, without being aware of it most of the time.
 Except, when we’re not really breathing.
 Not fully anyway.
 We can unconsciously hold our breath or breathe shallowly when we’re feeling painful sensations (physically, mentally, or emotionally).

 Movement in the body that’s consciously connected to breathing helps us slow down and focus on something other than our endless, never finished “do to” list, our anxiety, or our chronic pain.
 Even though it sometimes feels like trying to guide a curious puppy on a leash, doing it over time eventually trains the puppy (i.e. our mind) to let go of the scatter and instead to be attentive to something we’ve chosen.

 Like the movement part of the practice, the particular type of breathing assigned depends on the concerns, goals, capabilities, and limitations presented by each client.